SCOPE OF THIS CHAPTER

 1. The Responsibilities of Local Authorities and Clinical Commissioning Groups

-The Local Authority should always advise the CCG when a child is initially accommodated.
-Where there is a change in placement that will require the involvement of another CCG, the child's 'originating' CCG, outgoing (if different for the 'originating CCG) and new CCG should be informed in line with the East Midlands Protocol.
+The local authority should always advise the CCG when a child is initially accommodated.
+Where there is a change in placement that will require the involvement of another CCG, the child's 'originating' CCG, outgoing (if different for the originating CCG) and new CCG should be informed in line with the East Midlands Protocol.

-- Looked After Children should be able to participate in decisions about their healthcare and all relevant agencies should seek to promote a culture that promotes children being listened to and which takes account of their age;
+- Children in Care should be able to participate in decisions about their healthcare and all relevant agencies should seek to promote a culture that promotes children being listened to and which takes account of their age;

-- That others involved with the child, parents, other carers, schools, etc are enabled to understand the importance of taking into account the child's wishes and feelings about how to be healthy;
+- That others involved with the child, their parents, other carers, schools, etc. are enabled to understand the importance of taking into account the child's wishes and feelings about how to be healthy;

-- When a child becomes Looked After, or moves into another CCG area, any treatment or service should be continued uninterrupted;
+- When a child becomes a Child in Care, or moves into another CCG area, any treatment or service should be continued uninterrupted;

-- A Looked After Child requiring health services should be able to do so without delay or any wait should 'be no longer than a child in a local area with an equivalent need';
+- A Child in Care requiring health services should be able to access these without delay and any wait should 'be no longer than a child in a local area with an equivalent need';

-- A Looked After Child should always be registered with a GP and Dentist near to where they live in placement;
+- A Child in Care should always be registered with a GP, Dentist and Optician near to where they live in placement;

 - A child's clinical and health record will be principally located with the GP.
 When the child comes into local authority care, or moves placement, the GP should fast-track the transfer of the records to a new GP;

-3. Health Care Assessments
+3. Health Assessments

 3.1 Good Health Assessment and Planning

-Role of S/W in Promoting the Child's Heath
+Role of Social Worker in Promoting the Child's Health

-The social worker has an important role in promoting the health and welfare of Looked After Children:
+The social worker has an important role in promoting the health and welfare of Children in Care:

-- Working in partnership with parents and carers to contribute to the health plan;
+- Working in partnership with parents and carers to contribute to the Health Plan;

 - Ensure that any actions identified in the Health Plan are progressed in a timely way by liaising with health relevant professionals;